fsantanna/dceu/doc/manual.md

 ### Calls and Operations

-In Ceu, calls and operations are equivalent, i.e., an operation is a call that uses an operator with a special syntax:
+In Ceu, calls and operations are equivalent, i.e., an operation is a call that uses an operator with prefix or infix notation:

 ```
 Call : OP Expr                      ;; unary operation